 Understanding how hackers gain access to your bank accounts is extremely beneficial.
 Here are a few ways that hackers can gain access to your Internet bank account or mobile banking app.

 More interestingly, in most cases, hackers gain access to your bank account solely through information obtained from you which enables them to hack your bank account easily.

 We do not wish to conceal the rare instances of bank server hacking that have occurred in some parts of the world.

 However, the dimensions to which these criminals will go to gain access to your funds may astound you.

-Here’s how hackers target your bank account and how to protect bank accounts from hackers by yourself.
+Here’s how hackers target your bank account and how to protect your bank accounts from hackers by yourself.

 Hackers use this method to force online users to use bogus bank websites or mobile apps.